o2r-project/api/docs/job.md

 __Stability:__ 0 - subject to changes

 Lists jobs.
 Will return up to 100 results by default.

 For pagination purposes, URLs for previous and next results are provided if applicable.
-Results will be sorted by descending date and can be filtered by one or more related `compendium_id` as well as by `state`.
-Additionally results can be provided as a list of strings or as objects with added `fields`.
+Results will be sorted by descending date of last change.
+Results can be filtered by one or more compendiums, i.e. parameter `compendium_id`, as well as by `state`.
+The content of the response can be limited to certain properties of each result by providing a list of fields, i.e. the parameter `fields`.

-`curl -F compendium_id=$ID https://…/api/v1/job?limit=100&start=2&compendium_id=$ID&state=success&fields=state`
+`curl -F compendium_id=$ID https://…/api/v1/job?limit=100&start=2&compendium_id=$ID&state=success`

 `GET /api/v1/job?limit=100&start=2&compendium_id=a4Dnm&state=success`